Teikyo Lab.

 Clarifying the relationship between extremely long chain fatty acids

-It is said that there are tens of thousands of types of lipids, but Associate Professor and his colleagues are targeting extremely long-chain fatty acids.
-The properties of fatty acids, which are the basic units that make up lipids, change depending on their length.
-Compared to short chain fatty acids with 2 to 6 carbon atoms and medium chain fatty acids with 8 or 10 carbon atoms, very long chain fatty acids have 23 or more carbon atoms.
-It's quite long.
-When lipids that are naturally difficult to dissolve in water become longer, they become even more difficult to dissolve, and a large amount accumulates in the body, causing various diseases.
+While there are said to be tens of thousands of types of lipids, Associate Professor Hama and his colleagues are targeting very long-chain fatty acids.
+Fatty acids, the basic units that make up lipids, have different properties depending on their length, and compared to short-chain fatty acids with 2 to 6 carbon atoms and medium-chain fatty acids with 8 or 10 carbon atoms, very long-chain fatty acids are considerably longer, with 23 or more carbon atoms.
+Lipids, which are inherently difficult to dissolve in water, become even less soluble when they become this long, and as they accumulate in large quantities in the body, they can cause a variety of diseases.

 Model of extremely long chain fatty acids with long chains of carbons